-Positive Handling may need to be used in certain circumstances, when it may be reasonable for school staff to search for items or to intervene physically to manage certain actions by pupils.
+Positive Handling may need to be used when in extreme circumstances, when it may be necessary for school staff to search for items or to intervene physically to manage certain actions by pupils.
 It must be noted that the need for physical intervention is extremely rare at London Meed.
-We follow government guidance as set out in 'Use of reasonable force advice Reviewed July 2015'.
+A number of staff are trained to undertake Team Teach as directed by the Local Education Authority.